Skip to content

 JWatcher is a powerful tool for the quantitative analysis of behavior.

-The events coded with BORIS can be exported to be analyzed with JWatcher.
+Events coded with BORIS can be exported for analysis with JWatcher.

 Click Observations > Export events > for analysis with JWatcher to export the coded events.

-BORIS will ask for selecting a directory.
-After this, for each combination of selected observation and selected subject the following files will be created:
+BORIS will ask you to select a directory.
+After that, for each combination of selected observation and selected subject, the following files will be created:

 • the Focal Data File (.dat)